guangtouwuke/saucer-shoot/README.md

 # README

-This is a "Hello, World" networking program for Dragonfly.
+This is a 2-player networking game for Dragonfly.

 It uses a classic "authoritative server" implementation.
 The server's game state is the final word.